lxml/lxml/README.rst

-lxml has been downloaded from the `Python Package Index`_ millions of times and is also available directly in many package distributions, e.g. for Linux or MacOS-X.
+lxml has been downloaded from the `Python Package Index`_ millions of times and is also available directly in many package distributions, e.g. for Linux or macOS.

 .. _`Python Package Index`: https://pypi.python.org/pypi/lxml